Impact of thermal effects on prompt-collapse binary neutron star mergers: Results

 \subsubsection{Thermal profiles for the bounce-collapse evolutions with the soft cold EoS}

 We now turn to a detailed look at the thermal properties of the bounce-collapse evolutions.
 To start, Fig.~\ref{fig:Pth_R11_n08a13} shows 2D snapshots of the matter distribution for the bounce-collapse merger with the \Rsmall cold EoS and Thermal Treatment II at the three different times (start of bounce, end of bounce, and on the way to collapse) that were indicated with markers in Fig.~\ref{fig:lapse_Mthr_R10}.
+These snapshots correspond to equatorial slices through the XY plane.
 The top row of Fig.~\ref{fig:Pth_R11_n08a13} shows snapshots of the rest-mass density, relative to the nuclear saturation density $\rho_{\rm sat}=2.7\times 10^{14}$g/cm$^3$.
 The bottom row shows the thermal pressure, plotted relative to the cold pressure.
 The blue lines in both rows indicate contours of constant rest-mass density.
 For comparison, Fig.~\ref{fig:Pth_R11_n22a06} shows the same snapshots, but for the evolution with Thermal Treatment III.
 These two thermal cases are representative of the range of outcomes for this cold EoS.

 In both Figs.~\ref{fig:Pth_R11_n08a13} and ~\ref{fig:Pth_R11_n22a06}, we see that at the start of the bounce, the matter remains largely cold ($P_{\rm th} \ll P_{\rm cold}$), with small pockets of heating developing along the contact interface.
 However, there is significantly more heated material by the end of the bounce and during the subsequent collapse.
 The 2D snapshots in Figs.~\ref{fig:Pth_R11_n08a13} and \ref{fig:Pth_R11_n22a06} indicate small differences in the heating depending on the thermal treatment used.